Raye loved playing dress-up so much that she went on to study costume and makeup for her BA, then got an MFA in surface design.

-The chemical paste can be painted on by hand, block printed or silk-screened.
-Be careful not to make the design you are burning out be too small or too elaborate as that can cause problems with the paste application.
+The chemical paste can be painted on by hand, block printed, or silk-screened.
+Be careful not to make the design you are burning out too small or too elaborate as that can cause problems with the paste application.

 Amelia on June 22, 2019:

 I have a very pretty purple scarf and always wondered what magical process was involved in making it.
 Thanks Rae, now I know and I'm going to give it a go!

 Thanks for this going to try a velvet cushion burnout now....